Coal mining in Brazil: Government

 The Brazilian government has historically implemented legislation to address the environmental concerns related to coal mining activities.
 In 1980, for example, the Santa Catarina Coal Region was designated a “Critical National Area for Pollution Control and Environmental Conservation,” an early indication of effort on behalf of the government to recognize the problems in the region.
 The Federal Attorney General filed suit against the federal and state governments and coal companies in 1993, demanding the termination of environmental degradation by the active mines in the region and the environmental recovery of affected areas.

 Legal framework also exists to pressure companies to assume responsibility for the environmental impacts of coal industry activities.
 The National Environmental Act of 1981 allowed for the creation of several government organizations in charge of evaluating the impact of practices potentially harmful to the environment and local communities.
 It allowed each state and municipality to establish its own environmental regulation system.
 It also introduced the idea of environmental impact assessment into Brazilian environmental legislation.
-The Brazilian Constitution (as of 1988) upheld this by obliging mining companies “to reclaim the degraded environment, in accordance with the technical solution demanded by the competent public organization” by repairing environmental damages caused by their activity.
+As of 1988, the Brazilian Constitution has obliged mining companies “to reclaim the degraded environment, in accordance with the technical solution demanded by the competent public organization” by repairing environmental damages caused by their activity.
 They are required to maintain water quality within legal limits and are bound by these requirements even after the closure of the mine.

 The federal court has taken action to uphold this provision.
 In 2000, a federal judge in Criciúma, Santa Catarina, ordered the establishment of a three-year recovery project by government-run companies that encompasses damages caused by coal mining activities in the state's entire coal region.
 The Supreme Federal Court condemned mining companies and the federal government for not abiding by these obligations and demanded that they take action.
 The remediation costs can total $20,000 to $40,000 per hectare according to the levels of degradation and intentions for future use.
 A technical advisory board was created in 2006 to assist the federal court in addressing reclamation actions based on environmental indicators.